 - Viscous Fluid Flow by F. M. White

 While the books by F. M. White and H. Schlichting are more up-to-date, the fluid mechanics book by Sherman is slightly harder to find.
-Nevertheless, all these books are a great read to get an insight into the viscous flows.
+Nevertheless, all are exceptional to get an insight into viscous flows.

-Some other tertiary or specialized topics that need a thorough understanding of fluid flows include acoustics, aerodynamics, and rotating flows.
+Some tertiary or specialized topics that are needed for a thorough understanding of fluid flows include acoustics, aerodynamics, and rotating flows.
 Though each topic caters to a different audience, they are all specialized topics for advanced readers and hence clustered here.

 Books that provide an interesting overview of acoustics include: